 Clark County Bar Association (CCBA) is a 501(c)(6), non-profit, voluntary member organization that includes members throughout the county, state and nation.
-Established in 1923, CCBA traditionally has been an organization of attorneys focused on professional development and community service.
-The actual articles of incorporation for were eventually filed in the 1990.
+CCBA traditionally has been an organization of attorneys focused on professional development and community service.
+CCBA’s history goes back to 1923; however the actual articles of incorporation for were filed in the 1990s.

 The Purpose of the Clark County Bar Association is to:

 • Provide Opportunities for Collegiality and Social Interaction